MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/toast-notifications.md

 # App notifications from UWP to WinUI 3 migration

 The only difference when migrating app notification code from UWP to WinUI 3 is in handling the activation of notifications.
-Sending and managing toast notifications remains exactly the same.
+Sending and managing app notifications remains exactly the same.

 > [!NOTE] The term "toast notification" is being replaced with "app notification".
 These terms both refer to the same feature of Windows, but over time we will phase out the use of "toast notification" in the documentation.